SOUN (KINGS) OF OGBOMOSO FROM THE BEGINNING TILL DATE

-Lakale was the eight Soun (king) of Ogbomoso.
+Lakale was the eighth Soun (king) of Ogbomoso.
 He gave birth to Osoru-so-koto who in turn gave birth to Olakan Adeniyi (Akanbi).

-Indeed, it is on record that Olukan’s reign was not peaceful because it saw series of local wars in Ogbomoso and its environs.
+Indeed, it is on record that Olukan’s short reign was not peaceful because it saw a series of local wars in Ogbomoso and its environs.

 9. BAALE/AARE TOYEJE AKANNI ALEBIOSU (1811 – 1831)

-The reign of Baale/Aare Ona Kakanfo, Toyeje Akanni nicknamed Alebiosu (one who shines like the moon) is important because his ascension to the throne of Ogbomoso had far reaching results and effects not only on the course of history of Ogbomoso but on Oyo Empire as a whole.
+The reign of Baale/Aare Ona Kakanfo, Toyeje Akanni nicknamed Alebiosu (one who shines like the moon) is important because his ascension to the throne of Ogbomoso had far-reaching results and effects not only on the course of the history of Ogbomoso but on Oyo Empire as a whole.

-Adebo and Maku who came to the throne as Alaafin made spirited effort with no success to checkmate Afonja’s excessive inordinate ambition to gain freedom, was already power drunk allied with Alimi the Fulani Mallam for spiritual assistance and military help as will be seen became his undoing.
+Adebo and Maku who came to the throne as Alaafin made a spirited effort with no success to checkmate Afonja’s excessive inordinate ambition to gain freedom, was already power-drunk allied with Alimi the Fulani Mallam for spiritual assistance and military help as will be seen became his undoing.

 10. BAALE AREMU OLUWUSI (1831 – 1840)

-The Yoruba Combined forces led by the Ibariba King called Eleduwe fought to rescue Oyo Empire from Fulani Jihadists and Ilorin expansionist program.
-This war marked the end of government and rule in Oyo-Ile, thus brought about the final collapse of Oyo Empire.
+The Yoruba Combined forces led by the Ibariba King called Eleduwe fought to rescue the Oyo Empire from Fulani Jihadists and Ilorin expansionist program.
+This war marked the end of government and rule in Oyo-Ile, thus bringing about the final collapse of the Oyo Empire.

-The last phase of the war had Alaafin Oluewu as the leader, assisted by Oluyole of Ibadan, Kurumi of Ijaye, Ayo of Abemo, Atiba from Ago-Oyo and Borgu king Eleduwe.
-The combined for First assembled in Ogbomoso before departure to the theatre war zone to meet Ilorin and Fulani who where backed by Sokoto soldiers.
+The last phase of the war had Alaafin Oluewu as the leader, assisted by Oluyole of Ibadan, Kurumi of Ijaye, Ayo of Abemo, Atiba from Ago-Oyo, and Borgu king Eleduwe.
+The combined for First assembled in Ogbomoso before departure to the theatre war zone to meet Ilorin and Fulani who were backed by Sokoto soldiers.

 In all, over one hundred and forty-three towns and villages and their Baale (called Olojas) fled into Ogbomoso for safety and refuge.
 The influx of the refugees turned Ogbomoso from a minor town to a populous, strong, conglomerate, formidable city by the middle of the 19th century.

-Baale Oluwusi died on 9th March, 1833 just about two years three months after Eleduwe wars.
+Baale Oluwusi died on 9th March 1833 just about two years three months after the Eleduwe wars.
 He was survived by Mamudu, Gbagun, Lawinbi.
-By the time of his death, the city walls earlier built by Oba Toyeje Akanni had to be extended to Kolara, Igbo Olugbodi and Masifa to accommodate the newcomers.
+By the time of his death, the city walls earlier built by Oba Toyeje Akanni had to be extended to Kolara, Igbo Olugbodi, and Masifa to accommodate the newcomers.

 Ilorin decided to attack Osogbo another large Yorùbá town in 1840 to divert Ogbomoso’s attention and attack them at home, in order to subjugate Ogbomoso.